About the Journal

 Focus and Scope

-The primary aim of Journal Space and Culture, India (e-ISSN 2052-8396) is to provide a forum for debate that intersects issues connected to social, cultural and economic development.
+The primary aim of Journal Space and Culture, India (e-ISSN 2052-8396) is to provide a forum for debate on social, cultural, and economic development.
 The authors are encouraged to submit manuscripts linked to social welfare, social and cultural change, and challenges and discrimination {race, gender, ethnicity, sexuality, class, (dis)ability, militarism‚ civil conflict, corruption, poverty, unemployment, malnutrition, disease, rights to shelter, environmental degradation, development of scientific and technological resources, and trade } specific to India and other countries of Asia-Pacific region.
-The journal infrequently may also welcome submissions on the said topics from other countries too.
+The journal may also occasionally welcome submissions on the said topics from other countries.

 Peer Review Process